pkmn/engine/src/tools/README.md

   The `--force` flag can be used to ensure that the data is refetched from the source instead of from a local `.cache` directory.

+- ['install.ts'](install.ts): Postinstall script which installs Zig, downloads the correct Node headers and builds the engine as a Node add-on.

+      $ npm run compile && node build/tools/install

 - [`protocol.zig`](protocol.zig): Print out offsets and constants required to properly encode and decode the pkmn [protocol](../../docs/PROTOCOL.md).